Visual Communications BA (Hons)

 Course enquiry form

-Our BA (Hons) top-up degree* validated by Kingston University London is delivered over one academic year.
-You will already have a specialist background in Graphic design, Illustration or User Experience design. *Subject to Validation
+Our BA (Hons) top-up degree validated by Kingston University London is delivered over one academic year after the successful completion of a 2-year HND in Visual Communications.
+You will already have a specialist background in Graphic design, Illustration or User Experience design.

 This innovative programme is designed to give you the time and space to explore and develop your Visual communications, and design specialism within a real-world, industry-focused context.
 You will be encouraged to innovate, be inventive, push boundaries and inspire change.
 You will refine your core practice and research skills and you will work to define and solve live and set design challenges.